MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 - To the skill, the skill consumer acts as a channel.
 The consumer has a skill host endpoint that acts as the service URL that the skill sends activities to.
 - For more information about skills, see the [skills overview](skills-conceptual.md).

 Service-level authentication is managed by the Bot Connector service.
 The framework uses bearer tokens and bot application IDs to verify the identity of each bot.
-(The Bot Framework uses an _authentication configuration_ object to validate the authentication header on incoming requests.)

 > [!IMPORTANT]
 > This requires all bots (the skill consumer and any skills it consumes) to have valid application credentials.